redhat-openshift-ecosystem/opct/docs/support-guide.md

 - Documentation: Installing Steps containing the flavors/size of the Infrastructure and the steps to install OCP
 - Documentation: Diagram of the Architecture including zonal deployment
-- Archive with Certification results
+- Archive with Conformance results
 - Archive with must-gather
 - [Installation Checklist (file `user-installation-checklist.md`)](./user-installation-checklist.md) with the partner's update to sign off post-instalation items

 ### New Executions <a name="check-list-new-executions"></a>

-The following assets, certification assets, should be updated when certain conditions happen:
+The assets below, conformance assets, should be updated when certain conditions happen:

-- Certification Results
+- Conformance Results
 - Must Gather
 - Install Documentation (when any item/flavor/configuration has been modified)

-The following conditions require new certification assets:
+The following conditions require new conformance assets:

 - The version of the OpenShift Container Platform has been updated
 - Any Infrastructure component(s) (e.g.: server size, disk category, ELB type/size/config) or cluster dependencies (e.g.: external storage backend for image registry) have been modified